sbooth/JulianDayNumber/README.md

 # JulianDayNumber

-Julian day number (JDN) and Julian date (JD) calculations supporting Julian, Gregorian, and Islamic calendars.
+Julian day number (JDN) and Julian date (JD) calculations supporting Julian, Gregorian, astronomical, and Islamic calendars.

 Conversion to and from dates in the range `-9999-01-01` to `99999-12-31` is supported.